simcap/scanner/README.md

 # Scanner

 Learning python with a simple TCP scanner wrapping `nmap`.
-The goal is to make this scanner simple, easy to use, easy to contribute/enhanced and yet powerful enough.
+The goal is to make this scanner simple, easy to use, easy to enhanced and yet useful enough.

 * accepts targets in various format: ipv4, ipv6, hostname, CIDR
 * allows a `--fast` and `--stealth` mode